-On behalf of myself & my fellow colleagues, members of the Board of Directors, I am pleased to present to you the Annual report of Soor Fuel Marketing Company the audited financial statements for the financial year ended on 31 December 2018.
+On behalf of myself & my fellow colleagues, members of the Board of Directors, I am pleased to present to you the Annual report of Soor Fuel Marketing Company the audited financial statements for the financial year ended on 31 December 2019.

-In the Year 2018 Soor Fuel Marketing Company has had many achievements and realized numerous goals in terms of environmental projects which includes the vapor recovery system project and the petroleum spills drainage project, at Salwa fuel station No. 13, Mubarakiah - Bayan fuel station No. 61, Dahar fuel station No. 7, Jleeb Al-Shoyoukh Fuel Station no. 44, Sabaheya Fuel Station no. 63 and Adan Fuel Station no. 99.
-Furthermore, Soor Fuel Marketing Company has started the third phase of renovating and developing Jahra fuel station no. 9 to include the carwash service station, renovating and re-building Mansoreya fuel station no. 5, to include a carwash service station, a C-store building, a Quick Service Area, and a training center.
-Additionally, the company has increased the number of pumps in the newly developed islands to a total of 14 pumps, as well as, adding Diesel fuel product.
+In the Year 2019 Soor Fuel Marketing Company has had many achievements and realized numerous goals in terms of environmental projects which includes the vapor recovery system project and the petroleum spills drainage project, at Mansoreya Fuel Station No. 05, Salwa Fuel Station No. 13 & Saad Al-Abdullah Fuel Station No. 108.
+Furthermore, Soor Fuel Marketing Company has finished the third phase of renovating and developing Mansoreya fuel station no. 5 to include a Carwash Service Station, a C-store Building and a Quick Service Area.
+Additionally, the company has increased the number of pumps in the newly developed islands to a total of 14 pumps to include all the fuel products.

-Moreover, Soor Fuel Marketing Company has started the renovation, development, and rebuilding of Saad Al-Abdullah fuel station No. 108, to include a Quick Service Area and increased the number of pumps in the newly developed islands to a total of 9 for all fuel products.
+Moreover, Soor Fuel Marketing Company has been continuing the renovation, development, and rebuilding of Saad Al-Abdullah Fuel Station No. 108, to include a Quick Service Area, a Carwash Service Station and increased the number of pumps in the newly developed islands to a total of 9 for all fuel products.

-Soor Fuel marketing company has adopted a clear strategy that aims at upgrading & renovating its services and operations, taking into consideration a set of goals that serve the customers first and complies with the requirements of supervisory authorities of the State, as it strives to continue to lead and excel in everything it offers to serve the customers.

-Subsequently, the foregoing achievements were reflected in the Company's net profits during 2018, amounting to KD 3,415,915 (Three million four hundred fifteen thousand nine hundred fifteen Kuwaiti Dinars) from total sales amounting to KD 156,769,986 (One hundred fifty-six million seven hundred sixty-nine thousand nine hundred eighty-six).
-Earnings per share stood at 8.52 Fils during the year and shareholders' equity increased by 2.62% to KD 67,992,846 (sixty-seven million nine hundred ninety-two thousand eight hundred forty-six).
+Soor Fuel marketing company has adopted a clear marketing strategy that aims at upgrading & renovating its services and operations, by adding the ALFA PAY (RFID) Service.
+ALFA PAY Service is the first of its kind in Kuwait, it saves time and effort and prevents Refueling fraud.
+Subsequently, the foregoing achievements were reflected in the Company's net profits during 2019, amounting to KD 3,457,045 (Three million four hundred fifty seven thousand fourty five Kuwaiti Dinars) from total sales amounting to KD 159,537,423 (One hundred fifty-nine million five hundred thirty-seven thousand four hundred twenty-three).
+Earnings per share stood at 8.62 Fils.
 These figures underline a good financial position and positive results that reflect Soor Fuel Marketing Company's unrelenting efforts to maintain its excellent and sustainable performance.

-In conclusion, I am pleased to express my deepest thanks and appreciation to His Highness the Amir, Sheikh Sabah Al-Ahmed Al-Jaber Al-Sabah.
+In conclusion, I am pleased to express my deepest thanks and appreciation to His Highness the Amir, Sheikh Sabah Al-Ahmed Al-Jaber Al-Sabah & His Highness the Crown Prince, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah.
 I also wish to thank all our honorable shareholders and esteemed customers for their continuous support and valuable trust.
 I also thank all Government Authorities, particularly Kuwait Petroleum Corporation, Kuwait National Petroleum Company, Environment Public Authority, Fire General Department, Kuwait Municipality and State Properties Department for their ongoing cooperation and support of the Company's activities, that has contributed in promoting growth and development and the attainment of further goals and achievements for many years to come, with the blessings of Allah.